Waleed21221/Test_code_submit/README.txt

 Following are the changes which i have made for the refactoring as much as i can.
+I have change variable names and do some naming convention for better readability which i doesn't mentioned in below points.

 BookingController.php